 No, it’s not all bad.
 That’s because algae are very small aquatic organisms that use photosynthesis to stay alive, much likes plants.
 It’s similar to seaweeds you may find washed up on the shore near the ocean.
 It’s also a lot like that pond scum you see on ponds and lakes.

 In the tank algae can help keep it clean and filter out the bad stuff in the water.
 And it gives the tank a more natural look.
-However, you may not want too much algae because it can cover over your view, as well as cover everything in the tank.
+However, you may not want too much algae, especially black algae, because it can cover over your view, as well as cover everything in the tank that’s why eradicating black algae should be part of your aquarium maintenance.

 Why is There So Much Algae in my Tank?